 Once you’ve received the news, check your departure schedule — was your flight cancelled less than 14 days before you were set to depart?
-If so, you might be entitled to Aviro Air cancelled flight compensation.
-You could get up to £520, depending on the travel distance.
+If so, you might be entitled to Aviro Air canceled flight compensation.
+You could get up to US$700, depending on the travel distance.

 Aviro Air is also required to offer a replacement flight to your intended destination, or give you a refund — whichever you prefer.

 It is important to note, however, that if you were offered a replacement flight and your arrival time is similar to that of the original flight, Aviro Air is not obligated to pay compensation.
 You only receive compensation for significant delays.